Pumi1a/BURUPURO-TIMER/README.md

 **Furthermore, the bot will not post anything if the base time is not set.**

+**When redeploying the Bot, we ask that you please reset the configuration.
+Because preparing the database is cumbersome, we do not save the settings for each server in the database.
+Please understand.**

 ### Description of Each Slash Command
 Here we will explain each slash command of the bot.Please try the slash command again if you encounter the following error when executing it.